Other Functions

 LOOKUP

 The LOOKUP function returns the last parameter where all the preceding pairs of parameters match.
 Comparisons are case insensitive and trimmed.
-Returns NULL if a match was not found or if there are no rows in the table or if the found parameter value is NULL.
+The function returns NULL if a match was not found, if there are no rows in the table, or if the found parameter value is NULL.

 Aggregate = Yes